BLCM/OpenBLCMM/windows-processing/README.md

 At that point you're good to go - make sure to run the various commands from inside that Visual Studio-wrapped prompt.

-Note that at the moment, Liberica/GraalVM doesn't seem to support setting a custom EXE icon on the resulting file.
-There are utilities available to set that, but I didn't see anything that was also opensource, and since the installer sets up shortcuts which *do* have icons, I'm just leaving it with the default boring icon for now.

 ### Vanilla GraalVM

 Once "vanilla" GraalVM supports compiling Swing/AWT apps properly on